HanyangZhong/Hanyangzhong.github.io/index.md

 I am **Hanyang Zhong (钟翰扬)**, a PhD candidate in Electronic Engineering at the University of York, UK, supervised by Professor Mark Post.

-I work on robotics and embodied AI, with recent projects focusing on real-world robotic systems and manipulation tasks.
-My research combines system development, robot learning, and multimodal sensing, aiming to build reliable robotic platforms that can operate under complex physical interactions.
+My research focuses on **AI-empowered robotic systems**, especially applying multimodal AI, robot learning, and foundation models to robotic perception, reasoning, and manipulation.
+I am interested in building real-world robotic systems that can understand physical environments, reason over multimodal information, and perform reliable actions under complex contact conditions.

-I have been involved in projects spanning contact-rich manipulation, dexterous robotic hands, teleoperation systems, SLAM, and LLM/MLLM-based robotic reasoning.
+My recent work spans contact-rich manipulation, dexterous robotic platforms, tactile/force sensing, SLAM, and LLM/MLLM-based robotic reasoning.
+These projects share a common goal: enabling robots to better perceive, decide, and act in the physical world.

-I am open to collaborations and research opportunities in robotics, embodied AI, and robot learning.
+I am open to collaborations and postdoctoral research opportunities in AI for robotics, robotic manipulation, embodied AI, and robot learning.

 📧 hanyang.zhong@york.ac.uk